-Hubs of each urban block of the city are interconnected using a communication protocol that enables them to interchange information and real time data converting the city into a networked informational system.
+Hubs of each urban block of the city are interconnected using a communication protocol that enables them to interchange information and real-time data converting the city into a networked informational system.

 Barcelona Interactive Model is a solution based on the multiscalarity of the used technology.
-The solution is applied on a model in scale 1:500 and the exact same technology can be applied in the city in scale 1:1.
+The solution is applied to a model in scale 1:500 and the exact same technology can be applied in the city in scale 1:1.

 Barcelona NetworkedCITY is an urban tool to test how can information affect the construction of the physical world.

 There are two kinds of boards, the master and the slave.